Set in Python (1)

 Enter fullscreen mode Exit fullscreen mode

-You cannot access and change a set by indexing or slicing as shown below. *A del statement can still be used to remove a variable itself:
+A set cannot be read or changed by indexing or slicing as shown below. *A del statement can still be used to remove one or more variables themselves:

 A = {10, 20, 30, 40, 50, 60}